nsquared-team/draw-attention/readme.txt

 * Added: Able to drag to re-order hotspots on an image
 * Added: Import/Export functionality for moving all hotspots to another WP install
 * Added: Beaver Builder module for adding images to page builder pages
+* Improved: Hotspot drawing tool now allows for the entire hotspot to be moved - no more adjusting individual spots

 = 1.7.1 =
 * Fixed: Missing detail images on some server environments